kubevirt/kubevirt.github.io/README.md

 3) Often you will see a `Compare & Pull Request` button ...
 Click on that

-4) Ensure your base branch is `source`, your compare branch is `feat_branch`, and the file diff's are correct.
+4) Ensure your base branch is `master`, your compare branch is `feat_branch`, and the file diff's are correct.

 5) Create a nice subject and body for the pull request.
 Be sure to tag related issues, people of interest, and click the "Create pull request" button.